Research Disruption: Documenting and Tracking Costs During COVID-19

 - Compliance Officers and Risk Managers

-After this webinar, you will be able to:
+After this webinar, you will be better able to:

 - Explain why documentation and tracking practices for personnel effort are crucial to avoid audit findings or disallowances in the future